Gabriel Arias Preview, Player Props: Guardians vs. Dodgers

 Gabriel Arias At The Plate

-- Arias is batting .197 with seven doubles, seven home runs and 26 walks.
+- Arias has seven doubles, seven home runs and 26 walks while batting .198.

-- In 9.5% of his games this year, he has hit a home run, and 3% of his trips to the plate.
+- He has homered in seven games this year (9.3%), homering in 2.9% of his trips to the plate.

+- In 13.3% of his games this year, Arias has had at least one RBI.
+He's picked up more than one in 6.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.